SimHoZebs/personal-site/src/content/blogs/How Did I Get Here.md

 index: 0
 ---

 > Finally after all these years, I have a job I am very sure to strive for (at least, I think it is.
-I’m still 17, so you never know if a thunder would strike me one day and change my goal completely): Biotechnology researcher.
+I'm still 17, so you never know if a thunder would strike me one day and change my goal completely): Biotechnology researcher.
 > \ - Me, in my 2018 post [Goals](./Goals#2-my-goals-and-plans)

 I guess thunders do strike.